joesteinkamp/design-knowledge-base/1_Framework/Toolkits/Design_Cycles_Toolkit/README.md

 ### Maximization
 - Improve a known process (aka, New Feature)
 - 2 or 3 Design Cycles
-- Potentially with a Discovery Cycle
+- Often starting first with a Discovery Cycle

 ### Optimization
 - Improve a specific part of a known solution